-- Provide dynamic signage at the intersection of SR 49 and Lincoln Way that indicates the availability of parking at the Confluence and highlights shuttle service availability - Provide dynamic signage in Cool adjacent to the Auburn Lake Recreation Area parking that indicates the availability of parking at the Confluence and highlights shuttle service availability - Perform an Intersection Control Evaluation study at the intersection of SR 49 and Old Foresthill Road to determine if there is a need for additional or changed intersection control - Perform an Intersection Control Evaluation study at the intersection of SR 49 and SR 193 to determine suitability of a roundabout or other intersection configuration that would support future traffic volumes should they reach a level unsupported by the current stop control intersection

-• Coordinate with Caltrans to determine the need for reducing speed limits on SR 49 within the Confluence (pursuant to AB-43 which provides Caltrans and local authorities greater flexibility in setting speed limits)
+- Standardize lane widths along the corridor, especially at hairpin turns on Segment 3. - Provide signage that restricts pedestrian travel on the shoulder in areas where there are no trailheads or parking. - Add centerline and edgeline rumblestrips and consistent delineation along the western portion of Segment 2 and the eastern portion of Segment 3. - Provide dynamic signage at the intersection of SR 49 and Lincoln Way that indicates the availability of parking at the Confluence and highlights shuttle service availability. - Provide dynamic signage in Cool adjacent to the Auburn State Recreation Area parking that indicates the availability of parking at the Confluence and highlights shuttle service availability. - Perform an Intersection Control Evaluation study at the intersection of SR 49 and Old Foresthill Road to determine if there is a need for additional or changed intersection control. - Perform an Intersection Control Evaluation study at the intersection of SR 49 and SR 193 to determine suitability of a roundabout or other intersection configuration that would support future traffic volumes should they reach a level unsupported by the current stop control intersection. - Coordinate with Caltrans to determine the need for reducing speed limits on SR 49 within the Confluence (pursuant to AB-43 which provides Caltrans and local authorities greater flexibility in setting speed limits).